AdaCore/training_material/courses/spark_for_ada_programmers/080_subprogram_contracts/03-contracts_by_cases.rst

 |

-* When enabled at runtime:
+* When enabled at run-time:

-  - Runtime check that exactly one guard holds on entry
+  - Run-time check that exactly one guard holds on entry
-  - Runtime check that the corresponding consequence hold on exit
+  - Run-time check that the corresponding consequence hold on exit

 -------------------
 Exceptional Cases